WWE News: WWE Confirms They Have Had Talks With Hulk Hogan About His Return And What He Will Do

 - DVD or WWE Network projects

-Hulk Hogan is a key figure in the history of professional wrestling and in WWE, but no-one is beyond facing punishment for doing something awful.
+Hulk Hogan is a key figure in the history of professional wrestling and in WWE, but no one is beyond facing punishment for their actions.
 It has been almost three years since the company has had anything to do with Hogan, but they have now confirmed that they are at least having discussions with him about a return.
 It seems as if his comeback is on the way, but only time will tell if it is for WrestleMania 34, one more match, or something else entirely.